piers-sinclair/pierssinclair.github.io/_posts/2024-06-09-Systems-Design-in-Azure-for-Clients-URL-Shortener.md

 When we retrieve our long URLs, we always provide short URLs.
 For this reason, we can partition based on the [id we generated for our short URL](https://learn.microsoft.com/en-us/azure/cosmos-db/partitioning-overview#use-item-id-as-the-partition-key).
 Simple!

 #### 4.2 Caching
 Generally, with URLs, a small portion of viral ones receive most of the traffic.
-It would be awesome to cache these URLs so that the load on the rest of the system is reduced.
+It would be awesome to cache these URLs to reduce the load on the rest of the system.

 Using the [Cache Aside pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/cache-aside) with a least-recently-used eviction policy should naturally lead to the most frequently accessed items being cached.